How to Get More HVAC Leads in 2026

 The system: same-day text with a direct Google review link after every job.
 One follow-up 3-5 days later.
 Response to every review within 48 hours.
 That is the entire process.
 See the full guide for templates.

-3. Google Local Service Ads — highest-quality paid leads
+3. Google Local Services Ads and PPC ads — highest-quality paid leads

 LSAs put your business above the map pack, above organic results, above everything.
 For HVAC specifically, they work well because: